Kaushikzero4/Student-Performance-Analysis-Dashboard-Excel/README.md

 # 🎓 Student Performance Analysis Dashboard – Excel

-An interactive Excel dashboard to analyze the performance of 100 students across 5 subjects using PivotTables, slicers, and dynamic charts.
+This Excel dashboard project demonstrates strong data analysis and visualization skills by analyzing the performance of 100 students across 5 subjects.
+It uses PivotTables, slicers, and dynamic charts to extract insights like pass/fail counts, top performers, grade distribution, and subject-wise trends — showcasing practical Excel proficiency and dashboard design.

 ## 📊 Key Insights